aai-institute/pyDVL/docs/30-data-valuation.md

 `Utility` will wrap the `fit()` method of the model to cache its results.
 This greatly reduces computation times of Monte Carlo methods.
 Because of how caching is implemented, it is important not to reuse `Utility` objects for different datasets.
-You can read more about :ref:`caching setup` in the installation guide and the documentation of the :mod:`pydvl.utils.caching` module.
+You can read more about [setting up the cache][setting-up-the-cache] in the installation guide and the documentation of the [caching][pydvl.utils.caching] module.

 ### Using custom scorers

-The `scoring` argument of :class:`~pydvl.utils.utility.Utility` can be used to specify a custom :class:`~pydvl.utils.utility.Scorer` object.
+The `scoring` argument of [Utility][pydvl.utils.utility.Utility] can be used to specify a custom [Scorer][pydvl.utils.utility.Scorer] object.
 This is a simple wrapper for a callable that takes a model, and test data and returns a score.

 More importantly, the object provides information about the range of the score,